travelgateX/documentation-site/content/channelx/documentation/_index.md

 | Error | 1..n | | Displays error information that has occurred in the system |
 | @ShortText | 1 | String | Brief description of the error |
 | @Code | 1 | Integer | Check *General Details > Error Table* |

-## Global Details
-### Protocol and Headers
-All requests are expected to be standard HTTP POST requests in which the POST body is the request XML and the Content-Type header is set to "application/xml".

-**Authentication**
-Requests will be sent with a authentication encoded in *Base-64*.
-Credentials may be found in **Authorization** header tag, with value **Basic (encoded credentials)** as follows:\
-`Authorization: Basic aHR0cHM6Ly93d3cueW91dHViZS5jb20vd2F0Y2g/dj1RWWg2bVlJSkcyWQ==`
-### Summary
-BR = Only used for: 'Basic Rates'\
-DV = Only used for: 'Derived Rates'\
-N = Names allowed for a specific element